|London, UK||May 20/21-25||$1,625 (2 spots remaining)|

 - Hang out with some fun like-minded individuals

-During two of these days (and a bit more if you need it), I will assess and treat you per my style of health care.
+During two of these days I will assess and treat you per my style of health care. (*For London Workshop, not NC Workshop.)
 I use a type of manual muscle testing often referred to as applied kinesiology to determine where there are imbalances in the body, whether structural, nutritional, hormonal, or other, and then figure out natural ways to correct these imbalances.
 Often I am using some form of trigger-point therapy (myofascial release), or nutrient therapy to make these corrections, along with dietary, exercise, and lifestyle modifications.
 Many of the techniques I use are those I have developed over my past fifteen years in practice.
 I can honestly say that not once has a patient ever said, “I’ve had this done before”, and most of my patients travel several hours to see me.
-I am not the type of doctor that someone sees weekly, or even monthly, so you will get a lot out these sessions – see the testimonials below.
+I am not the type of doctor that someone sees weekly, or even monthly, so you will get a lot out these sessions – see the testimonials below from past workshop participants.

 The overall goal of the workshop is to get people (you) moving and feeling better – even if you, like me, choose to specialize in a sport.
 The MovNat skills will help develop your strength, balance, and fitness, and the treatment will hone in on any imbalances (structural and nutritional) you have which are affecting your health and fitness.
 Even if you don’t have an injury, you most likely have imbalances that are hindering your performance, and you most likely don’t know about them or are “used to” feeling a certain way every day.

 The Treatment: Ideally when I see a new patient in my office I see them for two hours – it’s a very comprehensive assessment and treatment program.
 Then there is a follow-up either a day or week later, usually for one hour.
-For this workshop I will see each participant for a more-focused movement-type treatment for approximately 90 minutes on Thursday in my office in Chapel Hill, NC.
-On Friday after training we will head back to my office for a re-assessment of things that were treated on Thursday and anything else that needs to be checked out.
+For this workshop I will see each participant for a more focused movement-type treatment for approximately 90 minutes between Tuesday and Thursday.
+Then again, either on Friday or Saturday after training, I will see you for a 30-45 minute re-assessment of things that were treated previously and anything else that needs to be checked out.

-If you’re interested in seeing me for further treatment, (after the workshop ends, or before it starts), please schedule that prior to arriving.
-I have a very long wait list (over six months) for new patients so this workshop essentially gets you in sooner without paying extra for those appointment slots, and there will not be available slots once you’re already here.
+If you’re interested in seeing me for further treatment, (after the workshop ends, or before it starts), please schedule that with me prior to arriving.
+I have a very long wait list (over six months) for new patients so this workshop essentially gets you in sooner without paying extra for those appointment slots, and there will not be available slots once the workshop starts.